 The average labor costs to build a porch range from $60 to $70 a square foot, or between $20 and $40 an hour, depending on how your contractor charges.
 These prices do not include the material costs but cover all the labor, from the foundation pouring to the finishing.

 Because porches can be complex projects, it is very common for a team to consist of many specialists.
 These include framers, roofers, carpenters, and general contractors.
-Depending on the porch, you may also need a mason or someone specializing in glass, concrete, or stone.
+Depending on the type, you may also need a mason or someone specializing in glass, concrete, or stone.

 While you are likely quoted an hourly rate for labor that averages out all the parts, you can break down the various sections by what you pay in labor.
 Below are the average labor costs for installing a 16 x 20-foot standard front porch.